mcarlie/VulkanEngine/readme.md

 **Note:** This project is in active development.

-This project was started while I was working on creating an engine at a previous job and I wanted to get some insight into how modern graphics APIs work to prepare the engine for it.
+This project was started to get some insight into how modern graphics APIs work.

 The goal is to have a custom engine to use as a base for further personal projects in graphics.